MoveSim/pointMass/README.md

 1. ``git push --set-upstream origin [BRANCH_NAME]``
 2. ``git push``

-Go to github to ask for a merge request.
+Go to github.com to ask for a merge request.